Best Things To Do In Paris

 After several trips to the French capital it is common to have the feeling of not having finished seeing all the must-see places; the good thing about Paris is that the city is always waiting for you.
-Here are 20 things about Paris that you will always remember.
+Here are 20 things you will always remember about Paris.

 Buy tickets for the Eiffel Tower